PawHHansen/pawhansen.org/content/research/2022-08-17-new-version-of-caseworkers-analysis/index.markdown

 > Why so?
 This study asks how certain clients can merit themselves to avoid sanctioning.

 > Theorizing from the notion of client deservingness, we develop a theoretical account of how certain client attributes cause frontline workers to bend the rules.
 Drawing from a novel conjoint experiment among Danish unemployment caseworkers (n = 407 with 1,210 observations), we show how caseworkers tend to favor stronger clients when bending the rules in clients’ favor.

-Clients who appear motivated, who have not been sanctioned in the past, and who have more past job experience are all less likely to be sanctioned.
+> Clients who appear motivated, who have not been sanctioned in the past, and who have more past job experience are all less likely to be sanctioned.

 > Our findings reveal a paradox: Although welfare usually targets clients in need, avoiding welfare sanctions seems based on client resources.
 Consequently, caseworker rule-bending can have unintended distributional consequences since stronger clients are those who can get away with disobedience.

-And here are the results of the conjoint experiment:
+And here is key figure from the paper:

 ![Dot and whisker plot](images/featured.jpg)